ksj7924/CLBCat/README.md

 # CLBCat
-A Changing-Look Blazars Catalog (CLB Catalog) is compiled by Kang Shi-Ju.
+A Changing-Look (Transition) Blazars Catalog (CLB Catalog) is compiled by Kang Shi-Ju.

   In the catalog, partial, including but not limited to, the confirmed CLBs, the predicted CLBs;